Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Introduction

 \item \textbf{Mitigating} (\cref{sec-mitigate}): Finally, we propose three mitigation strategies to address misalignment and reduce bias inheritance.
 Token-based method prepends tokens to indicate potential bias, mask-based mitigation replaces sensitive words related to groups and bias inheritance, and loss-based approach designs a loss function to align the distribution of generated text with real text during post-training.
 We then demonstrate their different effects in various settings of bias inheritance, showing the significant challenge in designing a unified mitigation solution. \end{itemize}

-This work makes the following contributions: 1) The proposal of bias inheritance, an important research topic in the era of LLM-based data augmentation; 2) The first comprehensive investigation of multi-dimensional bias inheritance; 3) Insightful findings, analysis, algorithms, and framework on LLM bias for future research.
+Our contributions: 1) The proposal of bias inheritance, an important topic in the era of LLM-based data augmentation; 2) The first comprehensive investigation of multi-dimensional bias inheritance; 3) Insightful findings, analysis, algorithms, and framework on LLM bias for future research.